 Set your formatting options.

-When finished, select Create.
+When finished, select Create or Update.

 Illustrated Guide